top of page

 • Mountain Weather

 Trail conditions can vary due to recent storms, maintenance work, or seasonal closures.
-The BMC RAD APP will give the latest on access and restrictions, likewise Rambler FB pages, or hiking pages can give you clues on the weather and trails.
-Look 1 week ahead, but understand that in some areas (like Dartmoor) the ground acts like a sponge, so heavy rain can still be a presence on the ground and cause issues when navving off route.
+The BMC RAD APP will give the latest on access and restrictions.
+Likewise, Rambler FB pages or hiking pages can provide clues on the weather and trails.
+Look one week ahead, but understand that in some areas (like Dartmoor), the ground acts like a sponge.
+Heavy rain can still be a presence on the ground and cause issues when navigating off-route.

 Practice Basic Navigation Skills